-For almost 30 years I have talked to Malaysians about dating and marriage.
-My wife and I have conducted hundreds of marriage seminars, taught family life courses for colleges, and counselled many couples as well.
-We also do pre-marriage counselling using materials that we developed in the Malaysian context.
+I have talked with Malaysians about dating and marriage for almost 35 years .
+My wife and I have conducted hundreds of marriage seminars, taught family life courses for colleges, and counseled many couples as well.
+We also do pre-marriage counseling using materials that we developed in the Malaysian context.

 Malaysians are smart.
 They want some clear answers, not just general principles.
 Instinctively they know that this a vitally important topic, something with life-long effects.
 They have watched their parents’ and associates’ marriages, evaluating whether a marriage like that is what they really want.
 As one young woman wrote to us in an email: